wangywUST/wangywust.github.io/nlp-lab.md

 ## My Support and Expectations

-Our research is highly interdisciplinary, involving collaboration with experts from AI, networking systems, human–computer interaction, psychology, and electrical engineering.
-Our focus is primarily on publishing in top-tier AI conferences and IEEE journals, complemented by practical implementations.
+Our research is highly interdisciplinary, involving collaboration with experts from computer vision, healthcare, and education.
+Our focus is primarily on publishing in top-tier AI conferences or journals, complemented by practical implementations.
 Our primary goal is to prepare our students for future academic positions as well as high-impact positions in industry.
 Here's what we're looking for and what you can expect from this journey:

 ### 1. What I Offer:
 - Resources: Full scholarships covering study and living in Hong Kong, plus access to advanced research facilities.